rpa-dev/rpa-website/src/pages/about/index.md

 The goals of the preschool are to help each child:

 * Develop a good self-concept
-* Have a wide variety of learning experiences
+* Have a wide variety of learning experiences and have opportunities to develop leadership skills
 * Learn to independently choose activities which interest them
 * Have opportunities to develop individual talents and to explore materials creatively
 * Develop social skills which make work and play with others a satisfying experience
 * Develop physical skills suitable to their age and growth pattern
 * Feel comfortable with the immediate environment of home, school, church, and community

 ### Offerings